-I’ve uploaded a print-friendly version of Benedict XVI’s new encyclical on Christian love—Deus Caritas Est. Like all of the documents on my site, it is designed in a two-column format, with footnotes rather than endnotes.
-You can choose to download it in PDF or FlashPaper format.
+I’ve uploaded a print-friendly version of Benedict XVI’s new encyclical on Christian love—Deus Caritas Est. Like other documents on my site, it is designed in a two-column format, with footnotes rather than endnotes.
+You can download in PDF format here.

 Here is one of my favorite passages: